 To describe the clinical characteristics, treatments, and one-year outcomes of adults with convergence insufficiency, divergence insufficiency, or small angle hypertropia.
 Treatment comparisons within the studied conditions will also be done to help develop future studies.

 Many families want to help make a difference in the lives of children who suffer with pediatric eye conditions.
-Children’s Eye Care works directly with and supports Children’s Hospital of Michigan Foundation, Children’s Eye Foundation and Vision Research ROPARD Foundation.
+Children’s Eye Care works directly with and supports Children’s Hospital of Michigan Foundation, Children’s Eye Foundation and Pediatric Retinal Research Foundation.
 We all rely on philanthropic funding to enhance the programs, services and research for children.
 If you’re interested in supporting pediatric ophthalmology research, please consider one of these remarkable 501(c)(3) organizations.

 Children’s Hospital of Michigan Foundation